classic-terra/core/README.md

 ### Binaries

 The easiest way to get started is by downloading a pre-built binary for your operating system.
-You can find the latest binaries on the [releases](https://github.com/terra-money/core/releases) page.
+You can find the latest binaries on the [releases](https://github.com/classic-terra/core/releases) page.

 ### From Source

 **Step 1.
 Install Golang**

-Go v1.19+ or higher is required for Terra Core.
+Go v1.18 is required for Terra Core.

 If you haven't already, install Golang by following the [official docs](https://golang.org/doc/install).
 Make sure that your `GOPATH` and `GOBIN` environment variables are properly set up.